LIBERATING FOOTBALL TRAVEL

 Pre-match beers for fans and casual visitors

 The first bar you come to at Airbles station is The Electric Bar overlooking the footbridge, with pub grub, TV football and seats outside.
-By the Airbles Road roundabout, on the other side of the road from the Vauxhall Garage, JDs (Glencairn Street) welcomes both sets of fans in different bars.
+Further up Airbles Road nearer the ground, by the roundabout, the Steelworks Bar (Glencairn Street) features big-screen TVs for match action, decent grilled dishes, pool and live music on Saturdays.
+Closed Mondays.